haskell-github-trust/replace-megaparsec/README.md

 Capitalize the third letter in a string.
 The `capthird` parser searches for individual letters, and it needs to remember how many times it has run so that it can match successfully only on the third time that it finds a letter.
-To enable the parser to remember how many times it has found a letter, we'll compose the parser with a `State` monad from the `mtl` package.
+To enable the parser to remember how many times it has run, we'll compose the parser with a `State` monad from the `mtl` package.
 (Run in `ghci` with `cabal v2-repl -b mtl`).